IPhone 11 Pro: Cameras

 The iPhone 11 Pro and Pro Max both include a triple-lens 12MP rear camera array.
-There is one ƒ/2.4 ultra-wide-angle lens with a 120-degree field of view and 2× optical zoom out, one ƒ/1.8 wide-angle lens, and one ƒ/2.0 telephoto lens with 2× optical zoom in.
+There is one ƒ/2.4 ultra-wide-angle lens with a 120° field of view and 2× optical zoom out, one ƒ/1.8 wide-angle lens, and one ƒ/2.0 telephoto lens with 2× optical zoom in.
 There is a burst mode, image stabilization, HDR, and a Portrait Mode supporting depth control and an advanced bokeh effect. iPhone 11 Pro also has an automatic Night Mode allowing the camera to take brighter pictures with reduced noise in low light environments.
 There is also a redesigned camera app that adds new features such as a scroll wheel for choosing between the different lenses and long-pressing the shutter button to take a video.
 Apple has also announced a new Deep Fusion feature which will take advantage of AI and machine learning for image processing.

 The iPhone 11 Pro supports 4K video up to 60 fps and 1080p slow motion at up to 240 fps.
-However, Apple limits the full range of zoom (0.5× -6×) while shooting in 4K @ 60fps to either 0.5× – 1.5×, 1×, to 2× depending which lens is selected upon recording.
+However, Apple limits the full range of zoom (0.5× -6×) while shooting in 4K@60fps to either 0.5× – 1.5×, 1×, to 2× depending which lens is selected upon recording.
 All other resolutions/frame rates support the full zoom set.
 The phone also features an audio zoom feature which focuses audio on the area that is being zoomed in on.
 All of the cameras support video although only the wide and telephoto come with optical image stabilization.
 Video can be captured with multiple cameras at the same time, through the multi camera recording feature.

 Both models also have a 12 MP TrueDepth front camera with a ƒ/2.2 aperture.
 The front camera also supports stabilized 4K video recording up to 60fps.
-Apple has added slow-motion video recording to the front camera in 1080p at up to 120 fps, a feature which Apple refers to as "slofies".
+Apple has added slow-motion video recording to the front camera in 1080p@120 fps, a feature which Apple refers to as "slofies".
 Similar to previous iPhone models, the TrueDepth system is also used for Face ID and Animoji.

 Software

 The iPhone 11 Pro and Pro Max was initially supplied with iOS 13.
-As of December 2022, the phones support the latest version of iOS, iOS 16.
+The newest iOS update that supports both phones as of September 2025, is iOS 26.
 The phones also come with Siri, Face ID (through the TrueDepth camera), Apple Pay, and they support Apple Card.